Quick Facts: Earning an Ed.D. in Arizona

 The Bureau of Labor Statistics (BLS) tracks job & salary data for elementary & secondary school education administrators and postsecondary education administrators in every state.
 The employment maps will show you—at a glance—how Arizona educational leaders are faring.

-Putting your name forward for a job in this area?
-ADE issues School Report Cards and publishes a huge variety of data on K-12 schools in Arizona, including accountability data and School District Employee Reports (SDER).
+- ADE issues AZ School Report Cards and publishes a huge variety of data on K-12 schools in Arizona, including accountability data and School District Employee Reports (SDER).
 You can use the SDER to view administrative headcounts and teachers by degree & years of experience.

 Educational Leadership Salaries

-- Elementary & secondary administrators in Arizona tend to be paid poorly.
-The state is frequently in the lowest wage bracket and occasionally the worst in the nation.
+- Elementary & secondary administrators in Arizona are paid poorly.
+The state is frequently in the lowest wage bracket.
 Sometimes the only bright spot for salaries is around the Phoenix/southwest area.
 You can dig deeper by visiting the Arizona Auditor General and examining its section on Arizona School District Spending Reports.
 Each report lists the district’s average teacher salary (among other useful stats).

 Educational Leadership Job Boards

-Standard education job sites (e.g. HigherEdJobs, SchoolSpring, LinkedIn, etc.) will have employment opportunities for Arizona educational leaders and school administrators.
-But local job boards may get you there quicker.
+Standard education job sites will post employment opportunities for Arizona educational leaders and school administrators (e.g. HigherEdJobs, SchoolSpring, LinkedIn, etc.).
+But local job boards for Arizona PreK-20 educators are also a valuable source of information:

 - ADE runs a comprehensive Arizona Education Employment Board with a Job Search that’s organized by category (e.g. Administration).

-- AZLAS has Job Postings for administrators in Arizona schools and education organizations.
+- AZALAS has Job Postings for administrators in Arizona schools and education organizations.

 - AASBO’s Career Center contains job postings for Arizona school business officials.